Plot Devices With A Bad Name …

 Intercut is not the same as flashback.
 The reason scribes can get confused is because little “pieces” of flashback are sometimes inserted into scenes to remind us of who a character is or what has happened previously.

-The Crow does this when Eric breaks into Gideon’s Pawn Shop to search for his fiancee’s engagement ring.
+When Eric breaks into Gideon’s Pawn Shop to search for his fiancee’s engagement ring.
 He has both a flashback in this scene when he recalls his finacee finding the ring, but one of those little “reminders” is intercut to remind us who the character Funboy is.

-I really cannot imagine why this device would be “frowned on”, but perhaps it’s because some phone calls go on for pages and pages in spec scripts (never a great idea) or because the narrative overly relies on phone calls to keep it going.
+I really cannot imagine why intercut would be “frowned on”, but perhaps it’s because some phone calls go on for pages and pages in spec scripts (never a great idea) or because the narrative overly relies on phone calls to keep it going.
 Whatever the case, moderation is always key.

 5) Dream Sequence

-- Ripley’s dream chestburst in Aliens portrays her post-traumatic stress at her initial brush with the Alien in the first movie, asking us to believe she is facing her fears head-on by returning.
+- Ripley’s dream chestburst in Aliens portrays her post-traumatic stress at her initial brush with the Alien in the first movie.
+This then asks us to believe she is facing her fears head-on by returning.